 (n) “Restricted Country” means a country or territory outside the European Economic Area that is not an Adequate Country.

-(o) “Restricted Transfer” means: (i) a transfer of Customer Personal Data from Customer to AirPR in a Restricted Country; or (ii) an onward transfer of Customer Personal Data from AirPR to a Subprocessor in a Restricted Country, (in each case) where such transfer would be prohibited by Data Protection Laws without a legal basis therefor under Chapter V of the GDPR.
+(o) “Restricted Transfer” means: (i) a transfer of Customer Personal Data from Customer to Onclusive in a Restricted Country; or (ii) an onward transfer of Customer Personal Data from Onclusive to a Subprocessor in a Restricted Country, (in each case) where such transfer would be prohibited by Data Protection Laws without a legal basis therefor under Chapter V of the GDPR.

-(p) “Services” means those services and activities to be supplied to or carried out by or on behalf of AirPR for Customer pursuant to the Agreement.
+(p) “Services” means those services and activities to be supplied to or carried out by or on behalf of Onclusive for Customer pursuant to the Agreement.

 (q) “Standard Contractual Clauses” means the standard contractual clauses issued by the European Commission (from time-to-time) for the transfer of Personal Data from Data Controllers established inside the European Economic Area to Data Processors established in Restricted Countries.

-(r) “Subprocessor” means any third party appointed by or on behalf of AirPR to Process Customer Personal Data.
+(r) “Subprocessor” means any third party appointed by or on behalf of Onclusive to Process Customer Personal Data.

 1.2.
 In this Data Processing Addendum: